pouriyajamshidi/tcping/README.md

 answered from a different address, and when the run started, how long it has been going and when it ended.
 Times are written as milliseconds since the epoch, since a string field cannot be graphed.
-Use `--influxdb-stats-interval` to change the interval.
+Use `--stats-interval` to change the interval.

 The `source` tag says which machine the probe was sent from.
 It defaults to that machine's hostname, so several machines writing to the same bucket land